 Learn more: Cincinnati Insurance review

 How much is homeowners insurance in South Carolina?

 South Carolina homeowners insurance costs, on average, $1,165 per year for $250,000 in dwelling coverage.
 For comparison, the national average home insurance premium for the same amount of coverage is $1,383 per year.
 South Carolina homeowners pay about 16 percent less for home insurance than the average American, and they also pay less for coverage than homeowners in neighboring states.
 North Carolina’s average home insurance premium is $1,317 per year and Georgia’s average annual premium is $1,373.

 South Carolina is on the Atlantic Coast and prone to impacts from tropical cyclones, as well as frequent tornadoes.
-However, average real estate values across the Palmetto State are less than Georgia and North Carolina, resulting in a lower average cost to insure your home.
+However, average real estate values across the Palmetto State are lower than Georgia and North Carolina, which could result in a lower average cost to insure your home.
 There may also be a lesser risk for other types of losses in South Carolina, depending on specifically where you live in the state.

 Home insurance in South Carolina

 Many homeowners are drawn to South Carolina’s beautiful beaches, but living in a coastal state has risks.
 Homeowners in South Carolina should be aware of common insurance losses so they can protect their finances against the threat from severe weather events.

 Common causes of loss in South Carolina